 Critical Gaps in the Data Access Threat Model

-This blog, the third in a series on “Why you can’t stop data breaches”, details various attack methods used to compromise a set of common tokenization methods.
+This blog, the third in a series on “Why you can’t stop data breaches”, details various attack methods used to compromise a set of common data tokenization methods.
 The first entry in the series discussed database level encryption, encryption at-rest and gaps in the threat model and is linked here.
-The second post covers common approaches to tokenization and how these methods lack a secure approach.
+The second post covers common approaches to data tokenization and how these methods lack a secure approach.

 According to a report from Risk Based Security, over 7.9 billion data records were exposed in 2019.